Co2 Emissions of the United States: Only Behind China in Leading Co2 Contributors in the World

 - And more…

 But even after doing all of these things, you still have a carbon footprint (just a lower one).
-Try calculating yours!
-One way to make up for your carbon footprint is to purchase a carbon offset that goes toward planting trees or helps find renewable energy sources.
-There are solutions out there… we just need to use them.
+Try calculating yours by using an ecological footprint calculator.
+One way to make up for your carbon footprint is to purchase a tree planting carbon offset that goes toward planting trees or helps find renewable energy sources.
+There are top carbon offset providers out there… we just need to use them.

 1Our World Data.
 United States: What are the country’s annual CO2 emissions?
 2021.
 Web.
 16 April 2021. <https://ourworldindata.org/co2/country/united-states?country=~USA#what-are-the-country-s-annual-co2-emissions>.